benvonh/linalg/README.md

 # linalg

-A simple and naive linear algebra library for C++ programming.
+A simple and naive library for linear algebra in C++ programming.

 ## Contents